Pistonite/vmsetup/src/tool/basic-tools.md

 ## Rust
-We will install [Rust](https://rustup.rs/) as the first thing so we can install some additional tools with `cargo`.
+We will install [Rust](https://rustup.rs/) as the first thing, so we can install some additional tools with `cargo`.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh